 The truth is that flying with pets can be expensive.
 Many airlines charge up to $100 to fly with pets, many are as high as $250.
 Different airlines charge different amounts for carrying pets, so research current rates before booking your flight.
 If possible, try to book a direct flight to your destination.
 Faster flight times will prevent long layovers from getting between your pet and a bathroom break.

 Some carriers allow fliers to bring pets as carry-on baggage.
 However, there are many weight and breed restrictions so be sure to research if your pet applies.
 Stowing your pet “above deck” is oftentimes cheaper (no “handling” fees).
-Also, consider traveling on nonpeak hours, which can mean less passengers and more space.
+Also, consider traveling during nonpeak hours, which can mean fewer passengers and more space.